HI - I’m Robert.

 When I received my own ADHD diagnosis at the age of 32, I experienced a complicated mix of relief, regret and uncertainty: “It all makes sense, but what if I had known sooner?
 What can I do about it?
 Am I doomed to a life of frustration and underperforming?”

-I’ve experienced firsthand the enormous benefits of working with a qualified and specialized coach, and I’m passionate about working with motivated (but frustrated!) professionals like you who are ready to commit to the work needed to make lasting change."
+I’ve experienced firsthand the enormous benefits of working with a qualified and specialized coach, and I’m passionate about working with motivated (but frustrated!) high-achievers like you who are ready to commit to the work needed to make lasting change.